Merrill Halloween luminary walk to feature 600 pumpkins, will benefit woman battling cancer

 MERRILL, Wis.
 (WSAW) - A luminary walk featuring more than 600 carved pumpkins will raise money for a Merrill woman battling breast cancer.

-Over the weekend, nearly 60 people from churches, businesses and 4-H groups carved jack lanterns.
+Nearly 60 people from churches, businesses and 4-H groups carved jack o’lanterns.
 The pumpkins were donated from Grace & Sophie’s Pumpkin Patch in Merrill, The Farm Stand in Aniwa, Schairer’s Autumn Acres in Birnamwood, Altenhofen Farms and Toboyek’s Pumpkin Patch in Mosinee, Pumpkin Hollow Edgar in Edgar, Brian and Lori Witberler, and the Walmart stores in Merrill, Rhinelander and Minocqua.

 The undertaking is for a special Halloween Luminary Walk on Friday and Saturday from 6:30-8:30 p.m. on the Prairie Trails.
 Mason jars and luminary bags will also light the trail.